ebaral/hello-world/README.md

 # hello-world
-another hello-world repo
+another hello-world repo.
-This one from Elliott Baral
+This one from Elliott Baral.